Bahria University

 Bahria University (BU; جامعہ بحریہ) is a public-sector university established in 2000 by the Pakistan Navy at Shangrilla Road, Sector E-8/1 in Islamabad, Pakistan.
-The university maintains campuses in Karachi and Lahore.
+The university maintains campuses in Karachi, Islamabad, and Lahore.

 Established by the Pakistan Navy in 2000, its status is semi-government.
 It offers programs in undergraduate, post-graduate, and doctoral studies.
 Its research is directed towards the development of engineering, philosophy, natural, social, and medical sciences.
-Bahria is a comprehensive university having multidisciplinary programs that include Health Sciences, Engineering Sciences, Computer Sciences, Management Sciences, Social Sciences, Law, Earth and Environmental Sciences, Psychology and Maritime Studies.
-The university is one of the top institutions of higher learning in the country and secured 23rd in among the country's top thirty and most notable universities in the "general category" by the HEC, as of 2016.
+Bahria University has multidisciplinary programs that include Health Sciences, Engineering Sciences, Computer Sciences, Management Sciences, Social Sciences, Law, Earth and Environmental Sciences, Psychology and Maritime Studies.
 The university is a member of the Association of Commonwealth Universities of the United Kingdom.

 The university research institutes offer scientific research in the development of medical, environmental, natural sciences as well as in engineering and philosophy.
-Bahria University is a founder member of the Education Futures Collaboration charity, an international network of educators working on strategies to bridge the research/practise/policy-making divide.
+Bahria University is a founder member of the Education Futures Collaboration charity, an international network of educators working on strategies to bridge the research/practice/policy-making divide.

 History

 Bahria University has its genesis in Bahria Colleges and Bahria Institutes of Management and Computer Sciences which were established by the Pakistan Navy in the 1980s and 1990s in Islamabad and Karachi.
 These institutes and colleges were affiliated with Peshawar University to conduct bachelor and master's degree programs in the disciplines of business management and computer sciences.

-The university offers bachelor and higher degree programs.
-It produces professionals in areas like electronics and telecommunication, electrical, computer sciences, software engineering, media studies, business management, earth and environmental sciences, medical and health sciences, professional psychology, social sciences and law.

-The growth and policies of the university are governed by its board of governors, comprising senior naval officers and representatives of the Ministry of Finance, the Ministry of Education and the Higher Education Commission of Pakistan.
-The chief of the naval staff is the chairman of the board of governors as well as pro-chancellor of the university.
+The growth and policies of the university are governed by its board of governors, comprising senior naval officers and representatives of the Ministry of Finance, the Ministry of Education, and the Higher Education Commission of Pakistan.
+The Chief of the Naval Staff is the chairman of the board of governors as well as pro-chancellor of the university.

+It is ranked by Times Higher Education Rankings as among the leading top 250 universities under the age of 50, as among top 400 in Asia and among top 601-800 globally in the field of engineering & technology, business, computer sciences and social sciences.

+QS World Rankings ranks Bahria among the top 450 universities in Asia and among top 701-720 in the world in computer science and information systems.